 - Buffer: A strip of land with natural or planted vegetation located between a use or structure and a side or rear property line intended to separate and partially obstruct the view of two abutting land uses or properties from one another.
 A buffer area may include any required screening for the site, and ranges in width depending on the types of land uses on either side.
-The Charlotte Zoning Ordinance dictates the specific requirements for buffers between zoning districts. - berm, buffer area or any combination of these provided to create a visual and/or physical separation between certain land uses.
+The Charlotte Zoning Ordinance dictates the specific requirements for buffers between zoning districts. - Screening: A fence, wall, hedge, landscaping, earth berm, buffer area or any combination of these provided to create a visual and/or physical separation between certain land uses.
 Screening may be located on the property line or elsewhere on the site.
 Screening requirements are detailed in the Charlotte Zoning Ordinance with specific standards for minimum and maximum wall/fence height; appropriate types of materials for walls, fences, and landscaping materials; and appropriate spacing.
-Guidance for screening is also addressed in some area plans.
+Guidance for screening is also addressed in some area plans. - Site/Building Design Elements: Site and building design are frequently used to provide a transition between single family housing and more intense development located across a street.
+The site and building for the more intense use is designed to mimic or complement the characteristics of the facing single family housing.
+Design elements may include, but are not limited to: multiple building entrances, façade variations, roofline variations, reduced building mass, stoops and porches, and parking located to the side or rear of the structure.
+Site and building design elements may be addressed in an area plan or through zoning.
+Additional site/building design approaches used to provide a transition include the following: